-Trump, at raucous Pennsylvania rally, pushes GOP candidate and counters Biden's push
+Trump, at raucous Pennsylvania rally, slams Scranton-born Biden: 'He deserted you'

 President Trump focused on the economy at a fiery rally at the Energy Aviation Hangar in Montoursville, Pennsylvania Monday evening, just two days after 2020 Democrat presidential frontrunner Joe Biden held his own campaign rally in nearby Philadelphia.